failsafe-go/failsafe-go.dev/http.md

 client.Get("http://failsafe-go.dev")
 ```

-Another approach is to create a failsafe request for an `http.Request`, `http.Client`, and policies:
+Alternatively, you can create a failsafe request for an `http.Request`, `http.Client`, and policies:

 ```go
 failsafeRequest := failsafehttp.NewRequest(request, client, retryPolicy)